 Teeth Sensitivity For More Than One Week

-Why Would Getting A Cavity Filled Cause Sensitivity?
+Why Would A Dental Filling Cause Sensitivity?

 Crafting a beautiful and healthy smile involves many factors, from gum health to bone density.
 If you’re experiencing tooth sensitivity, you may have:

-- The filling is not fitted properly or cracked
+- The filling is not fitted properly or cracked.

 - An allergic reaction to the filling material.
 Remember to let the dentist know of any allergies you may have.